oroinc/documentation/commerce/user_guide/getting_started/records/records_grids.rst

 Refresh the Grid
 ^^^^^^^^^^^^^^^^^

-To refresh the grid and get the newest details on the displayed records, click the |BRefresh| :guilabel:`Refresh` button in the upper-right corner of the grid.
+To refresh the grid and get the newest details on the displayed records, click |BRefresh| **Refresh** on the top right of the grid.